Academic Affairs Office

 DSO information on the UC Blue Ash web site has been expanded.
 See info on intake process for students, how accommodation eligibility determined, the follow through process for receiving accommodations and much more.
 Additionally, the Director of Accessibility Resources has sent faculty an updated DSP FAQ.
 Visit the Accessibility Resources webpage to get the full breakdown of services.

 The UC Blue Ash licensed therapist/counselor can address prevalent student issues such as anxiety, stress, depression and many others in a safe, private and confidential setting.
-Appointments can made through Frances Lowery by email at email@example.com or by calling 513-745-5670.
+Appointments can be made through UC Counseling and Psychological Services (CAPS) by calling 513-556-0648.
+Indicate you are UC Blue Ash student and want to schedule an appointment with the UCBA-embedded counselor.
 The therapy/counseling office is located in Muntz Hall, Room 118A.
 See additional information and resources on our website.

 Please refer students with urgent and immediate emotional health needs to our licensed therapist/counselor or to the Dean's Office.
 Should violence of threat of violence be involved, please immediately report it to UC Blue Ash Security and inform the Assistant Dean of Academic Affairs, the Associate Dean of Academic Affairs, or the Dean of the college.